 This slider offers one final opportunity to correct any clipping of the highlights.
 If you have followed all the previous instructions carefully, you shouldn't need to adjust this setting.
-Note that you can increase the print exposure while at the same time decreasing the paper gloss, which allows you to brighten the midtones without losing any highlights.
+Note that you can increase the print exposure while at the same time decreasing the paper gloss, which allows you to brighten the mid-tones without losing any highlights.
 You can use the color picker to select the brightest highlights, or select the entire image without including any unexposed film stock.
 This will set the exposure so that the brightest part of the selected region is not clipped.
 Double-check the histogram to make sure that the right part of the histogram doesn't clip.

-8.2.48. orientation
+8.2.50. orientation

-Rotate the image 90 degrees at a time.
+Rotate the image 90 degrees at a time or flip the image horizontally and/or vertically.

-The module is enabled by default and the orientation is automatically set based on the image's Exif data.
+The module is enabled by default and the orientation (rotation) is automatically set based on the image's Exif data.